daniele21/portfolio_analysis/README.md

 ## Try it

-1. Install the requirements.txt
+1. Install the requirements

+        pip install -r reqs.txt

 2. Create your own **ticker_details.json** and **transactions.json** (you can name them as you want)

    Hint: take inspiration from **tickers_test.json** and **transactions_test.json**

 3. Generate the static html

-          python3 main.py -d ticker_test.json -t transactions_test.json -u -o outputs/portfolio_analysis.html
+          python3 portfolio_analysis/main.py -d tickers_test.json -t transactions_test.json -u -o outputs/portfolio_analysis.html
     [-u --> update historical data]

 4. Have fun!

 -----

 ## Contribution

 If you want to contribute in this project for the next release, feel free to contact me.
-You find my contact at the ** contact** section in my [portfolio](https://daniele21.github.io).
+You find my contact at the **contact** section in my [portfolio](https://daniele21.github.io).

 I need someone who can help me in: